itpplasma/libneo/README.md

 The Python interface is located in the `python` subdirectory.
 Follow the `README.md` in that directory for installation instructions.

-## aug
-This is mostly python code for use in AUG intranet to extract data from the AUG shotfile database.
-The following libraries are used by this.

-### eqtools_modified
-Modified version of the [eqtools](https://github.com/PSFCPlasmaTools/eqtools) library that is available on GITHUB.
-Modifications where made because the code is not maintained anymore and it did not work in the beginning.

-### wlsmodpy
-Python code to write g-files from equilibria.

-### mwilmodpy
-Python code to include PSL response of coil files.
-There is way more in there but not used by now.

 ## doc
 Documentation, this includes user documentation and interface documentation.
 The latter is generated via doxygen.